Quick Page Links

 Rinse your pump flanges under warm running water.
-When the warm flanges are places on the breast they stimulate the flow of milk.
+When the warm flanges are placed on the breast, they stimulate the milk flow.
 Alternatively, a warm facecloth placed on the breast just before pumping will work just as well.

-For those mothers who are exclusively pumping it could be very stressful when a specific amount of milk needed is not reached.
+It could be very stressful for mothers who are exclusively pumping when a specific amount of milk needed is not reached.

 Normal Pumping Output

-What is a “normal" pumping output for a mother who is breastfeeding exclusively?
+What is a “normal" pumping output for a breastfeeding mother?

-Pumping output can also differ from day to day and hour of the day.
+Pumping output can also differ from day to day and from hour to hour.
 To have an occasional low day or low hour during the day is normal.

 Things that may decrease pumping output:

-- During menstruation or ovulation, a drop in milk production is common.
+- During menstruation or ovulation, a drop in milk production is typical.

-- Taking any kind of hormonal birth control can also influence milk supply levels.
+- Taking any hormonal birth control can also influence milk supply levels.

 - During a growth spurt, your baby may drink more expressed milk than usual.
-During these times a mother can offer the breast more frequently as well as use power pumping.
+During these times, a mother can offer the breast more frequently and use power pumping.